Bluebella - EU

 Bra underband

 Your anatomy is very possibly different to that of a cis woman.
-Trans women tend to have wider ribcages and less softness in the chest and around the upper torso, and so you may be more comfortable in a larger band size than you measure as.
+Trans women tend to have wider ribcages and less softness in the chest and around the upper torso, so you may be more comfortable in a larger band size than your measurement.

 Don’t worry, bra extenders are available online to extend the size of the bra band if you find the bra you want isn’t available in your size, so this could be an option that works for you.

 • Look for styles with a wider gore (that’s the bit in the middle between the cups).
-Trans women often have a wider set ribcage and so a bra with more space at the centre front will be more comfortable.
+Trans women often have a wider set ribcage - a bra with more space at the centre front will be more comfortable.

 • Bras with longer and fully adjustable straps will work better for you, as they will accommodate your height and torso length better.